 Foundation Seed produces and markets genetically pure seeds of new plant cultivars developed by scientists of AgriLife Research.
 We also help to produce and distribute vegetatively propagated plant materials.
 At the same time, we provide production and seed conditioning services to public and private breeding programs.

+By delivering verified, high-integrity starting material, Foundation Seed protects the breeder’s work and strengthens the reliability of Texas agriculture.
 We are located near Vernon, TX and are a self-supporting, nonprofit unit of AgriLife Research.

 Commercialization